Georgia to Texas Car Shipping

 Georgia to Texas Vehicle Transport FAQs

-Preparing your vehicle for shipping from Georgia to Texas is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for transport from Georgia to Texas is simple.
+Follow these key steps:

 Yes, your vehicle is fully insured during transport from Georgia to Texas.
-All Sherpa Auto Transport carriers must carry minimum $1,000,000 liability insurance and $100,000 cargo insurance.
+All carriers in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

-We recommend scheduling your car shipping service from Georgia to Texas at least 1-2 weeks in advance.
-However, booking earlier gives you better options and pricing.
+We recommend scheduling your car shipment from Georgia to Texas at least 1-2 weeks in advance.
+However, booking earlier gives you the best chance of securing lower rates and flexible pickup times.

-- Flexible pickup dates: You’ll have more scheduling options that work for you
+- Flexible scheduling: You’ll have more options to choose pickup dates that work for your timeline

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.